brichan17/brichan17.github.io/notes.md

 layout: page
 title: Notes
 ---
 Here, you will find links to selected documents regarding mathematics.
 The documents are organised by topic and are accompanied by a short description.
 Please notify me if you find any errors.
+You can email me by clicking the mail icon at the bottom of this page.

 # Functional Analysis